edubart/nelua-lang/docs/pages/overview.md

 ### Any

-Any is a special type tha can store any type at runtime:
+Any is a special type that can store any type at runtime:

 ```nelua
 local a: any = 2 -- variable of type 'any', holding type 'integer' at runtime